infracost/docs/docs/getting_started.md

 </Tabs>

 ### 2. Get API key
-Register for a free API key, which is used by the CLI to query the Cloud Pricing API, e.g. get prices for instance types.
-No cloud credentials or secrets are [sent](/docs/faq/#what-data-is-sent-to-the-cloud-pricing-api) to the API.
+Register for a free API key, which is used by the CLI to query our Cloud Pricing API, e.g. get prices for instance types.
+No cloud credentials or secrets are [sent](/docs/faq/#what-data-is-sent-to-the-cloud-pricing-api) to the API and you can also self-host it.
 ```shell
 infracost register
 ```

-The key is saved in `~/.config/infracost/credentials.yml`.
+The key can be retrieved with `infracost configure get api_key`.

 ### 3. Run it
 Infracost does not make any changes to your Terraform state or cloud resources.
 Run Infracost using our example Terraform project to see how it works: